 1. Have a dedicated work space

 As I said, there are five of us all squeezed into one small living area/dining table.
-I was the first to start officially working from home, so managed to set up shop at the head of the dining table, giving good light from the window for video calls, far enough away from the TV and kitchen and also with a lot of room to spread my lists.
+I was the first to start officially working from home, so managed to set up shop at the head of the dining table, getting good light from the window for video calls, far enough away from the TV and kitchen and also with a lot of room to spread my to-do lists.

 Another flatmate has taken up what used to be our drinks table and is using this as a personal desk instead which seems to be working for him.
 Although he, like a lot of the other interns, haven’t been given work laptops or been given access to certain software so can’t actually do a lot working from home except join in calls and keep an eye on emails.

 My final flatmate likes to spend the morning in bed with her laptop, although this has led to unexpected napping and fatigue in the afternoons.
 Sometimes she likes to come out of the room and spend the later parts of the afternoons at the dining table with me.

 Personally, I recommend any workspace that isn’t your bed or in your bedroom at all.
 You need to separate your working mind from your relaxing mind.
 Your bedroom is your sanctuary, where you switch off at night, so you don’t want to associate that space with your laptop and be lying in bed for 8 hours while you sleep and another 8 hours while you work.

 Plot yourself by the window, somewhere with a lot of space, beside a plug for your charger and somewhere that isn’t too noisy or distracting.

 Wherever you decide to have your dedicated work space, you’ll want to ensure it’s within range of your router for the best internet connection.
 Even then, with several people working from home using the same broadband, your internet speeds can drop significantly.
 Therefore you may want to consider upgrading to a more suitable provider, you can use Broadband Genie’s postcode checker for new providers in your area if you’re unsure.

 2. Get your morning routine in order